CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/http-handler.md

 The request will always first go through the `Middleware`, where certain required headers will be added such as CORS headers.

-After that it will go through the list in the `WaterfallHandler` to find the first handler that understands the request, with the `LdpHandler` at the bottom being the catch-all default.
+After that it will go through the list in the `StatusWaterfallHandler` to find the first handler that understands the request, with the `LdpHandler` at the bottom being the catch-all default.